 After the war ended, some 5,000 Jews returned to Amsterdam.
 Today a small community centered around the southern suburbs has grown to around 15,000, a small fraction of the pre-war Jewish population.
 Waterlooplein, once the central market for the 19th-century Jewish community, is now better known as a source for old military gear, bike parts and trinkets.

 Remembering the Past

 While the thriving Jewish Quarter around Waterlooplein is now consigned to history, a new Jewish Cultural Quarter preserves past and present Jewish life, culture and religion.
-Along with the Portuguese Synagogue, Anne Frank House, Amsterdam Resistance Museum and Holocaust Memorial at the Hollandsche Schouwburg, the Jewish Historical Museum is its most important monument.
+Along with the Portuguese Synagogue, Amsterdam Resistance Museum and Holocaust Memorial at the Hollandsche Schouwburg, the Jewish Historical Museum is its most important monument.
 Comprised of four restored 17th– and 18th-century Ashkenazi synagogues (plus a kosher café accessible without a museum ticket), the museum traces the history of the Jews in Holland.
 A special wing houses exhibits for children.

 Tickets to all Jewish Cultural Quarter exhibits can be purchased at any of the participating institutions and run €15 for adults and €7.50 for teens and students, €3.75 for children age 6–12.
 Tickets are valid for one month and can be used for multiple access to all monuments.